kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## The Core Idea

-AI succeeds when people use it.
+AI succeeds when people use it
 Change management ensures adoption, not resistance

 ![](images/built-in-obsolescence.png)